MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-pdh-functions-to-consume-counter-data.md

 ---
-Description: 'You use the PDH functions to collect performance data.' ms.assetid: '2510480e-cfea-4f7c-af0b-6d229c150c91'
+Description: You use the PDH functions to collect performance data. ms.assetid: 2510480e-cfea-4f7c-af0b-6d229c150c91
-title: Using the PDH Functions to Consume Counter Data
+title: Using the PDH Functions to Consume Counter Data ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the PDH Functions to Consume Counter Data